leo424y/ideas/README.md

 ##[Github Roam](https://github.com/phodal/github-roam)

-> GitHub 漫游指南- a Chinese ebook on how to build a good build on Github.
+> GitHub 漫遊指南- a Chinese ebook on how to build a good build on Github.
 Explore the users' behavior.
 Find some thing interest.

 ##[Big Data](https://github.com/phodal/learning-data)